Kitura/kitura.dev/en/starter/leverageDocker.md

 </div>

-# Compile and test your code on OSX and Linux
+# Compile and test your code on macOS and Linux

-This describes the steps I took for setting up my development environment for Kitura:
+Here are steps you can take for setting up your development environment for Kitura:

 1. Install [Docker](https://docs.docker.com/engine/installation/) on your development system and start a Docker session/terminal.